dlecona/GaussianElimination/README.md

 # GaussianElimination
-A program that will compute a system of linear equations using Gaussian's naive solution or with scaled-partial pivoting.
+A program designed to compute a system of linear equations using Gaussian's naive solution or scaled-partial pivoting.

 How to use:
   Have a file with the following format